revl/autoforge/README.md

 # autoforge

 This utility is an attempt to implement a higher level build system on top of GNU Autotools.
-Autoforge uses project definition files in YAML format to generate autoconf scripts and automake source files from project templates.
-It also tracks dependencies between those projects and creates a meta-Makefile to build the projects in the correct order.
+Autoforge generates autoconf scripts and automake source files from whole project templates.
+It also tracks inter-project dependencies and creates a meta-Makefile to build the projects in the correct order.

+## Packages

+An Autoforge package is a collection of C/C++ source files combined with a project definition file in YAML format.
+Among other parameters, the project definition file specifies a template that the package uses, which, in turn, determines the type of binary that the package produces.

 Because project templates encapsulate a great deal of complexity that comes with using Autotools, the structure of the project definition file is quite simple, which makes starting a new project a breeze.

-## Packages

-A collection of C/C++ source files along with a project definition file in the format recognized by Autoforge is called a package.
-The project definition file specifies a template that the package uses.
-That template determines the type of binary that the package produces.

 ## Package templates